Why Do Employees Resign From Their Jobs?

 After you receive the employee's official resignation letter, work with the employee's supervisor to make certain that the employee's last two weeks remain positive and contributing.
 If the employee has provided the standard and expected two weeks' notice, you have ample time to wrap up the employee's job.

-If the employee is viewed as a threat to the ongoing work and environment for your other employees, you can walk the employee to his car and terminate the employment relationship immediately.
+If the employee is viewed as a threat to the ongoing work and environment for your other employees, you can escort the employee from the workplace and terminate the employment relationship immediately.

 This is, fortunately, a rare situation, so you normally have the opportunity to wrap up the employee's job and pass the work to other employees while you begin the recruitment for the employee's replacement.

 Or you may rethink the organization of the work and the department as a whole.
 An employee resignation is also an opportunity for restructuring how work is accomplished and by whom.

 You will also want to work on: